Mari Mennel-Bell, JazzSLAM's Educator/pianist and

-Mari has received 2014-2017 Herb Alpert Foundation grants from JEN (Jazz Education Network), and was a clinician at the national 2015 JEN Conference in San Diego.
+Mari will be presenting a clinic on JazzSLAM at the November 2018 National Association for Music Education (NAfME) conference in Dallas.
+Mari has received 2014-2018 Herb Alpert Foundation grants from JEN (Jazz Education Network), and was a clinician at the national 2015 JEN Conference in San Diego.
 In 2014 she inaugurated JazzSLAM's 3 Session eLearning project in collaboration with the Broward County Board of Ed TV station, BECON TV!
 She also began a Facebook JazzSLAM page, for up to the minute info on eLearning & in-school presentations.

 Mari was a "For Good" 2012 awards honoree for The Community Foundation of Broward.
 She was the honoree at Dillard Center for the Arts Jazz Ensemble 2013 Gala.
 In the past 13 years JazzSLAM has offered presentations to over 40,000 students in both public and private schools.
 JazzSLAM's in-school program is a part of The Gold Coast Jazz Society.
 She has also given presentations for teachers.
 In 2004, the Broward County Board of Education selected Mari for a 6 week, 5 days a week, Artist in Residency grant at Seminole Middle School.
 During this time, she used West Side Story to teach JazzSLAM concepts to "at risk" and ESOL students.
 The Residency culminated in a production that included original songs by the students.
 In the school year 2003-04 she was under contract with the Broward County Parks & Recreation Department and taught JazzSLAM concepts in 18 after-school sites.
 Through a grant from JAMS (Jazz Art Music Society of the Palm Beaches) she brought a 6 week program to Toussaint L'Ouverture High School, an "F" rated school in Palm Beach County.
 The Artist in Residence program taught essay form through lyric writing to "at risk" HS students.